 But, but: This wouldn't be Trump's first bait-and-switch on FISA.
 On Jan.
 11, 2018, hours before a vote on warrantless FISA surveillance, Trump tweeted that the authorities had been used "to so badly surveil and abuse the Trump Campaign."

-Go deeper: Read Stef's full story in the Axios stream
+Go deeper: Read the full story about the FISA fight — in the Axios stream